lispercat/sailpoint-iiq-dev-accelerator/README.md

       In this case when you reload your logging config, it will be reloaded on all the servers specified in the token.

 * **Switch Environment**
   * Allows to switch to a different SSB environment.
-For better results make sure that you have specified %%ECLIPSE_URL%%, %%ECLIPSE_USER%%, %%ECLIPSE_PASSWORD%% tokens in your **your-target-environment**.target.properties file.
+For better results make sure that you have specified %%ECLIPSE_URL%%, %%ECLIPSE_USER%%, %%ECLIPSE_PASS%% tokens in your **your-target-environment**.target.properties file.
 You can also store your secret tokens in **your-target-environment**.target.secret.properties file
 * **Context-based Execution**
   * Allows to execute a "smart" command based on a currently active file.
     * If the file is a **Rule**, the rule will be executed